contextvibes/firebase-studio-apps-script/README.md

 ## How to Use with Firebase Studio

 1.  **Click the "Open in Firebase Studio" button above** (recommended).
-2. Alternatively, in Firebase Studio:
-    *   Choose "Create a new workspace."
-    *   Select "Import a repository."
-    *   Provide the URL to this GitHub repository: `https://github.com/duizendstra/gas-template-tmp` (or your fork's URL).
-3. Firebase Studio will detect the root `idx-template.json` and `idx-template.nix` files.
+2. Firebase Studio will detect the root `idx-template.json` and `idx-template.nix` files.
-4. You will be prompted to **select one of the available templates** (Starter, Modular Web App, or API Connector) from a dropdown menu.
+3. You will be prompted to **select one of the available templates** (Starter, Modular Web App, or API Connector) from a dropdown menu.
-5. Firebase Studio will then bootstrap your new workspace by copying the selected template's entire directory (e.g., `apps-script-starter-template/`) into your workspace.
+4. Firebase Studio will then bootstrap your new workspace by copying the selected template's entire directory (e.g., `apps-script-starter-template/`) into your workspace.

 Each template comes with its own pre-configured Nix environment (`.idx/dev.nix`) providing necessary tools like `clasp`, and its own AI assistance rules (`.idx/airules.md`) tailored to its specific use case.